ashleywangg/DM-PageRank/README.md

 ### Part 1: The Power Method

+a.)
 First, to check that the implementation is working, I ran the small.csv.gz graph.
 This was the output:
 ```
 $ python3 pagerank.py --data=./small.csv.gz --verbose
 DEBUG:root:computing indices